Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

 See your doctor if you notice shaking, stiff muscles, lack of balance or slowing down of your movement.
-If they suspect you may have Parkinson's disease, they will refer you to a specialist such as a neurologist or geriatrician.
+Parkinson's can be difficult to diagnose, so your doctor may refer you to a specialist, such as a neurologist or geriatrician, who can assess you and order tests.

 How is Parkinson's disease diagnosed?

-You may need to have brain imaging tests to rule out other conditions that might be causing your symptoms.
-Such tests could include MRI and CT scans and possibly some other types of scans.
-Blood tests may also be done to exclude other illnesses.
+You may need brain scans to rule out other conditions that could cause your symptoms.
+These could include MRI and CT scans or others.
+Your doctor may also refer you for blood tests to check for other illnesses.

 How is Parkinson's disease managed?

-Your doctors will tailor your treatment based on your individual circumstances.
-You will manage your condition best if you have the support of a team, which may include a general practitioner, neurologist, physiotherapist, occupational therapist, psychologist, specialist nurse and dietitian.
+Your doctors and other health professionals will make a treatment plan especially for you.
+You condition will be best managed if you have the support of a team.
+This team may include your general practitioner (GP), neurologist, physiotherapist, occupational therapist, psychologist, specialist nurse and dietitian.

-While there is no cure for Parkinson's disease, symptoms can be treated with a combination of the following.
+While there is no cure for Parkinson's disease, symptoms can be treated with a combination of medicines, surgery and lifestyle changes.

 Medicines

 The medicines used to treat Parkinson's disease are designed to increase the level of dopamine in the brain.
-They may be given in pill form or via an injection or tube straight into the small intestine.
+They may be given in tablet (pill) form or via an injection or tube straight into the small intestine.

 There are many different types of these medicines.
 The most commonly used are:

-• dopamine agonists, which copy the function of dopamine
+• dopamine agonists, which copy the effects of dopamine

-• COMT inhibitors, which boost the response of levodopa
+• COMT inhibitors, which increase the amount of levodopa that can work in the brain

 • MAO-B inhibitors, which help stop the breakdown of dopamine in the brain

-• amantadine, which is used for people who may have developed abnormal movements (known as dyskinesia)
+• amantadine, which is used by people who have developed abnormal movements (known as dyskinesia)

 People respond to medicines in different ways.
-So, if you are being prescribed medicine for Parkinson's disease, it may take some time to find the one that suits you best.
+If your doctor prescribes medicine for Parkinson's disease, it may take some time to find the one that suits you best.

 Surgery

-It involves implanting electrodes into the part of the brain that controls movement.
+It involves placing electrodes into the part of the brain that controls movement.
 The electrodes are connected to a tiny generator, implanted in the chest, that you can switch on to send electrical impulses to the brain.
-In most cases you are awake during the procedure.
+It is then programmed and adjusted to give the best effect.
+In most cases you are awake during the surgery.

 Lifestyle changes